amrap030/microservices-demo/README.md

 db.createCollection("ratings")
 ```

 Exit the mongodb connection and the pod to delete the temporary pod.
 The replicaset is now configured!
-After this configuration you can follow one of the following steps to build an deploy.
+After this configuration you can follow one of the following steps to build an deploy the application.

 ## Installation